ccd-utexas/TACC_profile/README.md

 Ureka's version of Python conflicts with Anaconda's version of Python.
 When using Ureka, comment out the block in .profile_user that is specific to Anaconda, then execute ```source .profile_user``` and run ```ur_test``` to confirm that Ureka works.

 To return to using Anaconda's version of Python, uncomment the block in .profile_user that is specific to Anaconda, then execute ```source .profile_user``` and ```which python``` to test environment change.

-## Notes

-This respository must be kept private since the startup scripts have commands for accessing Lonestar.
-The commands identify the ccd account.
-This repository also contains the Continuum Analytics license for Anaconda.